salesforce/omakase/readme.md

 Omakase.source(input).process();
 ```

-You will almost always include one or more plugins, however.
-For example, plugins are used for output/minification, automatic vendor prefixing, modifications to the AST, custom linting, and more.
+You will almost always include one or more plugins though.
+Plugins are used for output/minification, automatic vendor prefixing, modifications to the AST, custom linting, and more.

+Unless you are specifically optimizing for performance, you should at least add the `StandardValidation` plugin, and it should be last, after other plugins.

 Note that only one instance of a plugin can be registered per parsing operation.